bodo-ai/Bodo/docs/source/supported.rst

 Automatic Parallelization
 -------------------------

-HPAT parallelizes programs automatically based on the `map-reduce` parallel pattern.
+Bodo parallelizes programs automatically based on the `map-reduce` parallel pattern.
 Put simply, this means the compiler analyzes the program to determine whether each array should be distributed or not.
 This analysis uses the semantics of array operations as the program below demonstrates::